July 6-10, 2020

 This camp is introductory so students do not need a strong computational science background to participate.
 Some knowledge of programming a plus.

-For more information on the Beowulf Boot Camp and its curriculum, click here for a sample itinerary.
+For more information on the Beowulf Boot Camp and its curriculum.

-REGISTRATION & COST: $130.00.
-Supplies, lunches and snacks are provided during the camp.
+$105.00 pp. Supplies, lunches and snacks are provided during the camp.
 Participants are responsible for arranging their own transportation to and from LSU’s campus.
 CCT will accept participants on a first-come, first-serve basis.
 Limited seats available so register early.
-Click here to register!

 For questions or special needs, contact Karen Jones at email@example.com.